RKGman/mastermind-bot/README.md

 # TODO:

-- Add ability to reset game
+- Add guess in the response for tracking

 - Add feature for remaining guesses (losing case)

-- Add a way to see previous guesses (and responses)

 - Organize things away from index.js